OctopusDeploy/blog/blog/2022-01/jenkins-dynamic-build-agents/index.md

 ## Method 1: Scaling with Kubernetes {#method1}

 Kubernetes is a tool that automatically scales the number of containers needed to keep an application running smoothly.
-This makes it a terrific choice for help with scaling your Jenkins instance.
+This makes it a good choice for help with scaling your Jenkins instance.

-By deploying your Jenkins controller to Kubernetes, your CI setup becomes easier to manage, copy, or recreate if you have problems.
+By deploying your Jenkins controller to Kubernetes, your Continuous Integration (CI) setup becomes easier to manage, copy, or recreate if you have problems.

 :::hint
 Containers are less complex virtual machines that are easily deployable to most operating systems or cloud services.